 With bigger size comes more advantages.
 First, you get the tiniest lines memory, and then the rate at which the reel picks up lines is faster than the previous two sizes.
 Next, the capacity for storage of backing can be greater too if the reel is also huge to make up for the giant arbor diameter.

-But understandably, giant reels are a pain to store and take them with you on the go.
+But understandably, giant reels are a pain to store and take with you on the go.
 You may also think that they’d weigh more, but larger types of fishing reels usually have more porting to lessen the weight.

 Example: Orvis Clearwater Fly Reel